pulumi/docs/pulumi-hugo/themes/default/content/blog/esc-env-run-aws/index.md

 > This command opens the environment with the given name and runs the given command.
 If the opened environment contains a top-level ’environmentVariables’ object, each key-value pair in the object is made available to the command as an environment variable.

 But what does this actually mean?
-If we use AWS as an example, it means that we can run commands like `aws s3 ls` without the need to configure AWS credentials locally each time.
+If we use AWS as an example, it means that we can run commands like `aws s3 ls` without the need to manually configure AWS credentials in local environments.
 It’s a significant stride towards making your cloud interactions more efficient and less error-prone, and here’s a deeper dive into why:

 - **Seamless Command Execution** - The `esc run` command lets you execute AWS commands effortlessly, freeing you from the intricacies of managing AWS credentials on your local machine.
+As a developer, you could get temporary credentials or assume a role for a particular environment to check whether your application works.
 Simply put, it significantly reduces the overhead of credential setup and maintenance.

 - **Enhanced Security** - One of the standout features of `esc run` is its commitment to security.
 By removing the local storage of credentials, it drastically reduces the risk of accidental exposure.
 Your credentials and secrets are securely managed within the Pulumi environment.